Rickey D'Shon Collins

 Rickey D'Shon Collins (born January 17, 1983) is an American actor, most notable for providing the voice of Vince LaSalle in Disney's Recess.
-He also voiced Tucker Foley in the Nickelodeon show Danny Phantom.
+He also voiced Tucker Foley in the Nickelodeon animated series Danny Phantom.

 Career

 He has done voice overs for other television shows such as Static Shock and Justice League.
 He also voiced Vince LaSalle in the Recess film Recess: School's Out.
-In 2006, he reprised his role as Vince LaSalle once again, in a special crossover episode of Lilo & Stitch: The Series.
-He is best known as the associate producer in the 2009 comedy short Brotherlee and the writer in the 2011 thriller short Undiagnosed.
-He voiced a penguin in Happy Feet.
+In 2006, he reprised his role as Vince in a crossover episode of Lilo & Stitch: The Series.

 Collins has made guest appearances on live action television series, including as Eric Burton in Star Trek: The Next Generation, Blossom, Grace Under Fire, In the House, Roc, The Practice, and Without a Trace.